Ekischleki/Text_adv/README.md

 9. You did it :D

 If you're on the experimental update stream.
-1. Go to the main menu and type settings, than go to main\extra and change update stream to normal
+1. Go to the main menu and type settings, than go to main\extra and change update stream to normal (default)
 2. go back to the main menu and type update
 3. wait a few seconds (about 10) and than press enter
 4. Scelect Y